HSTsou/SpringExercise/README.md

 # SpringExercise
-try to integrate Jenkins, Maven, Github
+try to integrate Jenkins, Maven, Github<br>
-1.Download jenkins and install at tomcat/webapps folder.
+1.Download jenkins and install at tomcat/webapps folder.<br>
 2.at cmd interface enter "java -jar jenkins.war" to execute it.